 We’ve really been trying to boost the amount of fish in our families diet.
-Looking for ways to incorporate fish into some of our families favorite dishes has been kind of fun!
+Looking for ways to incorporate fish into some of our favorite dishes has been kind of fun!
 Tuna Mornay was an instant hit with the kids.
 The corn provides a sweet undertone that compliments the creamy and savory foundation.
-Also, this is an easy dinner that can be pulled together from whatever ingredients you have lying around.
-You can add different vegetables or spices to change the flavor to your liking.
+This is an easy dinner that can be pulled together from whatever ingredients you have lying around.
+You can easily add different vegetables or spices to change the flavor to your liking.

 What is Tuna Mornay?

 Tuna Mornay gets its name from the white sauce or “mornay” sauce.
 A Mornay sauce is basically a béchamel sauce with shredded cheese.
 Back when Mornay Sauce was first invented, they used only gruyere cheese.
 If you want to try it, be my guest, but if you are looking to stick to your cheese budget, you can still make a Mornay Sauce with Cheddar and Parmesan as we do in this recipe.

 Can I Make Tuna Mornay Ahead of Time?

 Absolutely!
 This casserole is an easy one to make ahead of time.
 Follow the recipe through pouring the casserole into the baking dish.
 Then top with the parmesan cheese, cover the baking dish, and store in the refrigerator overnight.
 When ready to bake, preheat the oven and bake until the parmesan is golden brown.

 - 16 ounces (454 g) large elbow macaroni, cooked al dente according to package instructions